- Future Students

 Mr Francisco Esparraga

-In his early legal career, he worked at the Privacy Committee within the Attorney-General’s Department of NSW, SBS Television and the Department of Territories and Local Government in Canberra.
-On returning to Sydney, he spent many years within the Department of Veterans’ Affairs and several years at the Independent Commission Against Corruption.
+In his early legal career, he worked at the Privacy Committee within the Attorney-General’s Department of NSW; SBS Television and the Department of Territories and Local Government in Canberra.
+On returning to Sydney, he spent many years in the Department of Veterans’ Affairs and several years at the Independent Commission Against Corruption.